aandime/aandime/README.md

 ## About me:

-I’m a master student of Cornell Tech School of Computer Science (Master of Engineering MENG).
+I’m a master student at Cornell Tech School of Computer Science (Master of Engineering MENG).
 I did my CS undergrad at UNC-Chapel Hill and I am passionate about harnessing the potential of computer science to improve our everyday lives.
 I aspire to join teams that drive significant advancements through innovative technology and create long lasting impacts for our community.

 🔧 My background encompasses experiences across software engineering, artificial intelligence, deep learning, data science, systems, and cloud technologies.
 I love complex problems and various perspectives as I believe it not only challenges me, but it also help me become a better thinker.